-As most paninni presses are nonsitck, you can skip the oil or butter, although we brushed ours with a touch of oil to make them extra crispy.
+As most paninni presses are nonsitck, you can skip the oil or butter, although brushing a touch of oil makes them extra crispy.
 Best yet, you can buy a panini maker almost anywhere.

 By Sharon Saunders, CCP, a cookbook author. www.simpleitaly.com

 blog comments powered by Disqus